johnwheal/financial-strategy/docs/insurance.md

 The following **shall** apply once a decision is made to purchase insurance.

-Quotes from multiple insurance providers **should** be obtained and the cheapest opiton selected.
+Quotes from multiple insurance providers **should** be obtained and the cheapest option selected.

 When the option is available, and providing it is not more expensive, insurance **should** be paid monthly and not annually.